ajinkyatalekar/RedditTTS/README.md

 be generated in the */out* folder ~! :smile:
 The */out* folder also contains a .txt file containing the information about the post.

+*THE UI HAS BEEN UPDATED FOR VERSION 2.0 WHICH ALLOWS YOU TO CHOOSE POSTS AND COMMENTS.
+THIS UI IS REDUNDENT NOW.*

 https://user-images.githubusercontent.com/91043799/197540358-fb9a456e-f404-4f96-b0f7-ca5278b78cad.mov

 ## Libraries Used